-The Jacobs School of Music offers three undergraduate bachelor's degree programs: the Bachelor of Music degrees in performance, composition, historical performance, and jazz studies; the Bachelor of Science degrees in audio engineering and sound production, ballet, and music and an outside field; and the Bachelor of Music Education degrees in choral teaching, general music teaching, instrumental teaching-band, instrumental teaching-strings.
+The Jacobs School of Music offers three undergraduate bachelor's degree programs: the Bachelor of Music degrees in performance, composition, historical performance, and jazz studies; the Bachelor of Science degrees in audio engineering and sound production, ballet, and music and an outside field; and the Bachelor of Music Education degrees in choral teaching, general music teaching, instrumental teaching-band, instrumental teaching-jazz, and instrumental teaching-strings.
 Detailed definitions for these music education tracks appear under listings for the individual curricula.